Common Mistakes While Writing Content

 So let’s look at what we do wrong and how to set those mistakes right:

 When you erect a building, you have a blueprint that helps to give form and structure conceptualized ideas.
-Writing is no different- you need a form that you can work on- haphazard presentation of ideas don’t attract readers.
+Writing is no different- you need a form that you can work on- a haphazard presentation of ideas doesn’t attract readers.
 That’s why you need an outline!
-Nothing very elaborate, just a little bullet point session that briefly tells you what you need to focus on.
-A quick introduction, followed by a sequential transition of ideas that bring a sense of clarity.
+Nothing very elaborate, just a little bullet-point session that briefly tells you what you need to focus on.
+A quick introduction, followed by a sequential transition of ideas brings a sense of clarity.
 And a conclusion that sums the whole thing up.
 Creating outlines takes up very little time and makes writing easier.
 So, don’t neglect that part just because you have it all in your head.
 Else you’ll miss out on something important.

 When you write, you don’t do it for yourself- you do it for your readers.
 Understanding the readers that you are targeting is imperative to good writing.
 For instance, if you’re writing about the ‘Big Bang Theory’, you’d need to simplify it if you’re writing for kids but obviously, that approach would change when you write for adults.
 The point is you need to understand your potential reader and ensure that you cater to that section from the beginning to the end.
-After all, writing is about connecting with your readers in an appropriate way.
+After all, writing is about appropriately connecting with your readers.